“And above all things have fervent love for one another, for ‘love will cover a multitude of sins.’”

-Love is the essential virtue (Jn 13:34; 1 Jn 4:7,8; 3:14) and is indispensable for Christian relationships.
+Love is an essential virtue (Jn 13:34; 1 Jn 4:7,8; 3:14) and indispensable for Christian relationships.
 Sacrificial love is the first order of importance of living out our relationship with others.

 Love is more than simple emotional affection but a divine capacity to sacrifice self for others.
 This kind of love is at the very essence of the love of God (Jn.
 3:16).
 The very nature of God is love (1 Jn 4:8), for God loves us with an everlasting, unconditional love.
 God loves without limit.
 Such love manifests itself in unlimited sacrifice for others.

 Eph.
 5:2, “And walk in love, as Christ also has loved us and given Himself for us, an offering and a sacrifice to God for a sweet-smelling aroma.”

 Sacrificial love is the highest priority of Christian virtues.